 The surgeries cover two defined localities which serve in excess of 11,700 patients.
-Our current clinical team is made up of 7 GPs, 4 of whom are part time, a very able and qualified Nurse Practitioner, 3 Nurses and 2 Health Care Assistants.
+Our current clinical team is made up of 6 GPs, 4 of whom are part time, a very able and qualified Nurse Practitioner, 3 Nurses and 1 Health Care Assistant.
 In addition to which we have a Practice Manager, a Medical Secretarial team, a friendly and very capable receptionist team and administrative support throughout the practice at every level.

 Our aim is to provide all our patients with a friendly, professional service where they and their families can expect a prompt and understanding approach, complete confidence and assistance with their needs.
 To be able to do this all our staff have been trained to ask specific questions so they can direct you to the appropriate clinician in a manner which best suit your needs.

 We operate a full practice service, running specialist clinics for many patient needs e,g. pregnant women, childhood immunisation programmes, smoking cessation, minor injuries etc and under the General Medical Services Contract, we aim to see all our patients suffering from long term conditions at least once a year for a full check up and review.

 Flu vaccinations are going to be available at the end of September.
 If you are eligible to receive the vaccination, please call reception to book your appointment

 To find out if you are eligible for a shingles vaccinations, go to the online calculator

 We now offer this service to our patients - click on the link on the right hand side of the screen for more information

 GP online services allow you to access a range of services via your computer or mobile.
 Once you have signed up, you will be able to:

 - book or cancel appointments online with a GP or nurse